-Monday Evenings are from 7-9 PM and are led by Jenny.
+Monday Evenings are from 7-9 PM.
+Usually they are led by Jojen, and sometimes by a TNZ regular.
 We meditate for two periods of 25 minutes with walking meditation in between, followed by a tea break.
-Jenny usually gives a brief talk and participants are invited to share with her in informal conversation.
-For more detail visit our Calendar.
+Jojen usually gives a brief talk and participants are invited to share with her in informal conversation.

 John Tarrant Roshi and, sometimes, other Pacific Zen Institute teachers, visit occasionally to lead longer retreats at True Nature Zendo.
 If you’d like advance notice of these retreats, let us know via our contact page.

 During sharing anyone is invited to give voice to what has arisen during the meditation or in that very moment.
-The facilitators will respond, either by just saying, ‘thank you for sharing’, or by comments designed to deepen or clarify in a helpful direction.
+Jojen or Michael will respond, either by just saying, ‘thank you’, or by comments designed to deepen or clarify in a helpful direction.
 Sometimes insight arises from what someone else says.
-When that happens feel free to speak up, but we encourage you to keep the focus on yourself without addressing the other person.
-Let the person who spoke before have their experience; let you yourself have yours; and let the facilitator take care of following up.
+When that happens feel free to speak up, but we encourage you to keep the focus on yourself.

 All meditation events are by donation.
 No one is turned away for lack of funds!
 Please visit Our Community page for more information on how we support our practice.